Tips to having an awesome lymphatic system!

 The lymphatic system, which is a complicated network of fluid filled lymphs, glands, organs and vessels, is rarely talked about, but so important.
-It’s basically the body’s garbage man or waste management, which in New York is really code word for mafia, but I digress.
-For patients who experience chronic problems, they might be a little more familiar with this slightly mysterious system.

 An inversion table is a padded table that allows one to invert upside down while strapped in by the feet.
 The inversion process decompresses the joints of the body and stimulates the lymphatic and circulatory system.
 This brings blood and oxygen to the tissues, which helps to clear the muscles of toxic build-up.
 By inverting, gravity works with, not against, the body, encouraging the movement of the lymph.
 It also improves spinal health by rehydrating the discs, reducing pressure on the nerves and relaxing tense muscles.

 Lymph is about 95% water, making water essential for its health.
 Stay hydrated by drinking half your weight in ounces of water a day.
 Without adequate water, lymphatic fluid cannot flow properly.
 And one of the most common causes of lymph congestion is dehydration.
-Water, and only water, can adequately rehydrate the body, but if you want to expedite the process, add lemon to your water.
+Water, and only water, can adequately rehydrate the body, but if you want to expedite the process, add a squeeze of lemon to your water.
 Lemon is an alkaline fruit that helps to mineralize the body and lymph.
 Try sipping on warm lemon water throughout the day, but don’t forget your straw!
-This protects the teeth’s enamel from the lemon.
+This protects the teeth’s enamel from the acidity of the lemon.

 Enzymes are produced by the body to break down food substances and to expedite countless metabolic processes.
 They are also utilized by the body to clear toxic-waste buildup in the lymph and blood, making their supplementation a key way to improve lymphatic health.
 Using proteolytic enzymes between meals can help to “digest” or breakdown organic debris in the circulatory and lymph systems, increasing lymphatic flow.
 They also help to ease the burden of allergy-like compounds, freeing the immune fractions traveling in the lymph system for other work.

-We all love a good massage, and here’s just one more reason why.
 Lymphatic massage is a special form of massage that specifically targets the flow of lymph in the body.
 It uses a specific amount of pressure and rhythmic circular movements to stimulate the lymph, encouraging its movement towards the heart for the drainage of fluid and waste.
 Lymphatic massage has shown in studies to push up to 78 percent of stagnant lymph back into circulation.
 This mobilizes toxins for clearance, lessening the burden on the lymphatic system.

-Many herbs have proven to be effective in improving lymphatic health, whether in their ability to increase lymphatic flow and drainage or in expediting the clearance of toxic substances.
-Red clover is a popular herb for the lymph, increasing flow, which helps to detoxify the body and reduce inflammation.
-Cleavers is another herb to try.
-Also known as clivers or goosegrass, it has been used for centuries and considered one of the best tonics to stimulate and help drain the lymphatic system.
 Coming from the Ayurvedic tradition is manjistha.
 Manjistha is an herb that is primarily utilized for its ability to de-stagnate lymph.
 It does this by detoxifying the tissue and supporting lymph flow.
 Finally, bupleurum (Chai Hu) and rehmannia (Sheng Di Huang) are herbal tonics known to treat lymphatic conditions in traditional Chinese medicine.
 We carry both of these at Tao to Wellness.
-These herbs are famous in Asia for maintaining the cleanliness of the lymphatic system and thus for naturally removing toxins from deep within the body on an on-going basis.
+These herbs are widely used in Asia and in the States for maintaining the cleanliness of the lymphatic system and thus for naturally removing toxins from deep within the body on an on-going basis.

 Dry skin brushing is a favorite Chinese medicine practice.
 It’s a technique commonly utilized in Ayurveda for assisting in lymphatic flow and boosting circulation.
 You simply take a dry brush with coarse bristle and brush the skin towards the heart.
 This stimulates the sweat glands, opens pores, and gets rid of dead skin cells.
 It also encourages the movement of lymph and blood in underlying organs and tissues of the body, which helps clear built-up toxins.
 As a result, it can be beneficial in improving skin conditions and reducing cellulite.